OCI-Clearlab/Secure-IoT/README.md

 ### Bootstrapping with Flux

-** JJP- This part can be tricky (I remember doing it).
-Let's give a bit more context here and walk the user through what they are doing **

 1. Create a new project in your preferred repository.
 2. Use following command to bootstrap your clusters;
 (Below is for GitHub, if you use GitLab or other git enterprise solutions, check out the following link https://fluxcd.io/docs/get-started/.)